KarimProg/Task7/hero_of_mobility/README.md

 ![Factorize the Velocities](imgs/img_03.png)

-- After generalizing the matrix we use the coefficients of `sin` and `cos` to get the matrix.
+- From the Assumption, we build the matrix from the coefficients of `sin` and `cos`.

 - Solve the matrix equation using `Linear Algebra` to get the vector V which has the velocity of each wheel.